aragon/court-precedence-campaign/disputes/mainnet/16-wysiwyg-invalid-agent-tx/evidence/for.md

 Contact: @light in the Aragon Chat and Aragon Forum

-Summary: Transfers control of the `ancash.eth` ENS name from one of our Agent addresses to our other AN Cash Agent address.
+Summary: Transfers control of the `ancash.eth` ENS name from the AN Cash Agent address to `0xcafe1a77e84698c83ca8931f54a755176ef75f2c`.

 Rationale: We decided to use the Aragon Association multisig address `0xcafe1a77e84698c83ca8931f54a755176ef75f2c` to hold all of our ENS names.